 THE TROTH - USNE KAHA THA

-Through powerful dance theatre, The Troth tells a story of love, loss and sacrifice against the backdrop of the horror and conflict of World War I. Inspired by film noir and the era of black and white films, The Troth weaves its poignant narrative through dance, music and film.
+Powerful dance theatre was on display to a sell out audience at The MAC last night, as The Troth told a story of love, loss and sacrifice against the backdrop of the horror and conflict of World War I. Inspired by film noir and the era of black and white films, The Troth told a poignant narrative through dance, music and film.

 Based on Chandradhar Sharma Guleri’s iconic Hindi short story Usne Kaha Tha, The Troth is about one soldier, Sardar Lehna Singh, and the sacrifice he makes to keep his secret promise to an unrequited love whilst mid-conflict in the horror of the trenches of Belgium.